polkastream/pstr/README.md

 # Token Utility
-PSTR is the utility token of the Polkastream platform, where users can earn immersive rewards by listening to music and podcasts, watching movies and TV shows, and/or socializing and playing over 40 games in the Polkaverse.
+PSTR is the utility token of the Polkastream platform, where users can earn immersive rewards by listening to music and podcasts, watching movies and TV shows, as well as socializing and playing over 40 games in the Polkaverse.
 PSTR can also be staked in one of the various staking programs for an annual percentage yield (APY) interest.

 [![PSTR](https://user-images.githubusercontent.com/91648013/221710444-0d643b77-8064-4041-b5ad-22ae99816b3b.png)](https://youtu.be/bEgEipxV24c)